lorenzb/libsubmarine/API.md

 ### `proveth.py`

 The other API you will want to call is the Proveth library.
-This library expects a very specific format of input to generate a proofBlob which you can later push into the reveal function of a LibSubmarine client.
-This function can also be called both as a command line program, or as an imported python module:
+This library provides a proofBlob Merkle-Patricia Proof that is passed to the reveal function of LibSubmarine (see: [proofBlob specification](https://github.com/lorenzb/proveth/blob/master/specification.md)).
+Provet can be called both as a command line program, or as an imported python module:

 ```python
 commit_proof_blob = proveth.generate_proof_blob(